 Sweet potatoes, aside from being delicious, have several benefits that may improve your guinea pig’s well-being.
 The following are some of these benefits:

 The presence of vitamin A in sweet potatoes makes them a good option for boosting eyesight in guinea pigs.
-Also, sweet potato has other compounds such as beta-carotene that boosts vision and prevent the occurrence of eye-related complications and infections.
-Beta carotene is also used to form light detecting receptors in the guinea pig’s eyes.
+Also, sweet potato has other compounds such as beta-carotene that boost vision and prevent the occurrence of eye-related complications and infections.
+Beta carotene is also used to form light-detecting receptors in the guinea pig’s eyes.

 Free radicals are a product of metabolism and they have dire consequences in the body of a guinea pig if not handled correctly.
 They may lead to cell damage among many other complications that can affect the well-being of your pet.
 Antioxidants help in the elimination of free radicals in guinea pigs and they are contained in sweet potatoes.

-This infection is a reaction of the body where it reacts to infections, diseases or injury through swelling.
+This infection is a reaction of the body where it reacts to infections, diseases, or injury through swelling.
 It is a regular occurrence but it can turn tragic if it gets to a chronic state.
-Sweet potatoes have compounds such as anthocyanin that prevents inflammation from getting to chronic levels.
+Sweet potatoes have compounds such as anthocyanin that prevent inflammation from getting to chronic levels.